Dicelette/i18n/en/docusaurus-plugin-content-docs/current/introduction/glossary.md

 ## S

-- **Saved Dice**:
-  Custom dice formulas saved in a character’s sheet or the server template.
 - **Scene**:
   A dedicated thread or channel for a game session, used for logging dice rolls.
 - **Semi-Direct Notation**: